daveg1/enterprise-web-coursework/README.md

 This project is designed to run on a server installed with Ubuntu 22.04 OS.
 The node processes (angular and api) are managed with [PM2](https://pm2.keymetrics.io/) and the database runs as a local MongoDB instance.

-To set this project up, please run the following script:
+To set this project up, please run the script provided in the submission.
-[todo]

-Once the setup is completed, cd into each project (angular/ and api/) in separate terminal windows and run the following respectively:

-- angular: `ng serve`
-- api: `npm start`

 ## References